-Talk show host, former politician Jerry Springer dies at 79: reports
+Talk show host, former politician Jerry Springer dies at 79: Reports

 “Jerry’s ability to connect with people was at the heart of his success in everything he tried whether that was politics, broadcasting or just joking with people on the street who wanted a photo or a word,” Jene Galvin, a lifelong friend and spokesman for the family, told the outlet.
 “He’s irreplaceable and his loss hurts immensely, but memories of his intellect, heart and humor will live on.”

 Springer died after a brief illness, the statement added.
-A family spokesperson told TMZ that Springer had been diagnosed with cancer a few months ago.
+Speaking with NBC News, a family spokesperson said Springer had been battling pancreatic cancer, which he had reportedly been diagnosed with a few months ago.

 Gerald Norman Springer was born Feb.
 13, 1944, in a London underground railway station being used as a bomb shelter.
 His parents, Richard and Margot, were German Jews who fled to England during the Holocaust, during which other relatives were killed in Nazi gas chambers.
 They arrived in the United States when their son was 5 and settled in the Queens borough of New York City, where Springer got his first Yankees baseball gear on his way to becoming a lifelong fan.